thephpleague/plates/website/pages/batch.md

 Sometimes you need to apply more than function to a variable in your templates.
 This can become somewhat illegible.
 The batch extension helps by allowing you to apply multiple extension functions AND native PHP functions to a variable at one time.

+The batch extension comes packaged with Plates and is enabled by default.

 ## Batch example

-Example without using batch
+Example without using batch:

 ~~~language-php
 <p>Welcome, <?=strtoupper($this->escape(strip_tags($this->name)))?></p>
 ~~~

-Example using batch
+Example using batch:

 ~~~language-php
 <p>Welcome, <?=$this->batch($this->name, 'strip_tags|e|strtoupper')?></p>